Eurosport: Analogue closedown

-Stake and acquisition by Discovery Communications; Warner Bros.
-Discovery
+Stake and acquisition by Discovery Communications

 On 21 December 2012, Discovery Communications purchased a 20 per cent minority interest share in Eurosport from TF1 Group for €170m.
-Discovery became the majority shareholder in the Eurosport venture with TF1 in January 2014, taking a 51 per cent share of the company.
-On 22 July 2015 Discovery agreed to acquire TF1's remaining 49 per cent stake in the venture.
+Discovery became the majority shareholder in the Eurosport venture with TF1 in January 2014, taking a 51% share of the company.
+On 22 July 2015 Discovery agreed to acquire TF1's remaining stake in the venture.

 On 13 November 2015, Eurosport introduced its new brand identity and changed the name of its main channel to Eurosport 1.

 In 2016, Eurosport expanded its deal with The All England Club to show all the Wimbledon matches live in 19 countries, up from three under a previous deal.
-It was a 3-year deal (2017-2019) that included exclusive TV and digital rights.
+It was a 3-year deal (2017–2019) that included exclusive TV and digital rights.
 This expanded their tennis portfolio to show all four Grand Slams.
 Eurosport signed a new deal in 2019 to broadcast Wimbledon exclusively in 11 countries.
-As of 2021, Eurosport broadcasts the Australian Open, French Open (except in France), US Open (except in the UK and Ireland), and Wimbledon.
+As of 2021, Eurosport broadcasts the Australian Open, French Open (except in France), US Open (except in the United Kingdom and Ireland), and Wimbledon (except in the United Kingdom).

 In February 2017, Discovery launched the channel in India, branded as DSport which was later renamed to Eurosport in 2020.
-The channel was made available on various platforms in both SD and HD feeds.

 On 5 January 2021, Discovery began to phase out Eurosport Player in favour of its new streaming service Discovery+.

+Warner Bros.
+Discovery, folding of UK operations into TNT Sports

 On 11 May 2022, Warner Bros.
-Discovery (new company formed after merger of Discovery with WarnerMedia) announced an agreement to contribute Eurosport's UK operations into a joint venture with BT Group and BT Sport.
-WBD will serve as managing partner of the joint venture; the two networks will operate separately for an interim period, after which they will combine their operations under a new name.
+Discovery—a company formed after the merger of Discovery with WarnerMedia—announced an agreement to contribute Eurosport's United Kingdom operations into a joint venture with BT Group.
+WBD would serve as managing partner, with Eurosport's UK operations to be merged with the BT Sport networks.
 As part of the agreement, WBD also negotiated a deal for BT Group to distribute Discovery+ to its television and BT Sport subscribers.

+WBD would rebrand BT Sport as TNT Sports, deriving its name from its American cable network.
+In January 2025, it was announced that Eurosport would close in the United Kingdom and Ireland on 28 February 2025, in favour of carrying Eurosport content via TNT Sports channels and platforms.
+The remaining international channels will continue to operate under the Eurosport brand.

 Channels

 Eurosport 1

 This is the main channel of Eurosport.
 A high-definition simulcast version of Eurosport launched on 25 May 2008.
 The first event covered in HD was the 2008 French Open at Roland Garros.
-On 13 November 2015 it changed its name to Eurosport 1 HD.
+On 13 November 2015, it changed its name to Eurosport 1 HD.